IamJesseP/IamJesseP/README.md

  🧰 Passionate about the tech field after six years in healthcare.
 Expecting to graduate WGU in 2023.

- ⚡ In my free time, I’m an active member of ColorStack, work through the The Odin Project curriculum, learn Cloud Computing, and play tennis or video games!
+ ⚡ In my free time, I’m an active member of ColorStack, work on personal projects, learn cloud and machine learning!

 ### :hammer_and_wrench: Languages and Tools :